docb/dbRackSequencer/README.md

 - If rests are generated the cv values are hold until another cv is selected without a rest (this can be changed in the menu smapleAndHold)
 - If a seed value is greater than zero on every reset the same sequence will occur.
 - Every slider has an input (0-10V) associated to control the value, and there is a polyphonic input (frq) to control all slider values.
+- The Clk and Rest inputs are polyphonic so it is possible to make up to 16 sequences in parallel

 ### Map
 ![](images/map.png?raw=true)